Top 10 Web Design Elements to Pay Attention to

 If you’re pushing forward with a search engine optimization (SEO) or social media marketing strategy, the right website design elements can help you maximize your results and drive return-on-investment (ROI) for all of your online efforts.

-Top 10 Website Design Elements to Pay Attention to in 2021
+Top 10 Website Design Elements to Pay Attention to

 Your layout is the basic structure of your website that underlies all of the content you publish.